UOA-CS732-SE750-Students-2023/cs732-se75-assignment-WilliamLUO0/README.md

 # COMPSCI732 TECH DEMO--Frontend framework: Vue

 ## \vue-demo01\ is the simple demo and blog demo
+A simple demo for state management and routing
+A blog review and post demo

-## \dbmovie\ is a movie review site written by me imitating the Douban movie site
+## \dbmovie\ is a movie review site written by
+## me imitating the Douban movie site
 This is the original URL of the Douban movie: https://m.douban.com/movie/

 ## For both project